meriladislav/odimh5_validator/README.md

                        default is False
 ```

-Program to analyse the ODIM-H5 standard-conformance.
+Program to analyze the ODIM-H5 standard-conformance.

 You can set the desired ODIM-H5 standard definition csv file in three ways: